forreya/file-sharing-site/README.md

 ## 💾 Installation

 _Note: For step 3, you need to fill in the details for both the client side (.env.local) and the server side (.env).
-Refer to the .env.example files_
+Refer to the .env.example files for help._

 1. Clone Repository